Award-winning celebrity chef and cookbook author Michael Chiarello created an amazing autumn dish featuring turkey scallopini.

-- 8 portions boneless turkey breast (4 ounces each)
+- 8 boneless turkey breast (4 oz each)

 - 2 eggs, beaten

-- 2 cups Progresso plain panko crispy bread crumbs
+- 2 c Progresso plain panko bread crumbs

 - Bring 4 quarts lightly salted water to a boil in a large pot.

 - Between two sheets of plastic wrap, pound turkey breast pieces to an even 1/4-inch thickness with a meat mallet.
 (If you don’t have a meat mallet, the back of a frying pan will work fine.
 You can do this a day ahead and leave them stored in the plastic wrap, folded over on each other.
 You can also ask a good butcher to cut and pound the turkey for you.)

 - Heat olive oil in a large sauté pan over medium-high heat.
 Lightly coat turkey pieces with flour, and pat off excess; dip in beaten eggs and then dredge in bread crumbs.
 When oil is hot and bubbling, add turkey pieces.
 Do not crowd the pan.
 Let brown about 1 minute, then turn to cook the second side, another 30 seconds.
 The turkey will cook very quickly and will dry out if overcooked.
 When done, remove to a baking sheet or platter and keep warm.
 Do not wash sauté pan!